Private funeral set for Joan Rivers, acerbic comedy pioneer

 "Right now we are mourning our beloved Joan," the network said in a statement.
 "We will respond at a later date with programming updates."

-The program was initially scheduled to miss two weeks following Rivers' hospitalization.
+The programme was initially scheduled to miss two weeks following Rivers' hospitalization.

 Friends of the Brooklyn-born comedian, who helped pave the road for women in comedy, remembered her in statements, tweets and Facebook posts.